JohanWinther/strecklista/README.md

 2. Finally press the button that says *Deploy to Heroku*.
 3. After you have signed in at Heroku a dialog for deploying the app is shown.
 The name you choose will be the URL of your web app.
 For example if you choose *min-strecklista* the URL will be <https://min-strecklista.herokuapp.com>.
 Choose something descriptive, but still memorable and short.
 Now choose *Europe* as region and then click **Deploy app**.
  ![Create new app](https://user-images.githubusercontent.com/28558941/31045191-5a5c7462-a5de-11e7-9e2f-0e26e141b625.png "Create new app")
-4. Your web app should now be live!
+4. Your web app should now be live and working!

+## Database settings
+There are some database settings which will be described here.

 # Update to new versions
 In order to update the app you need to first figure out if the version requires a *Sheet update* or not.
 You can do that by checking the latest version in the [changelog](/CHANGELOG.md).